mdrahulhasanridoy/C-Programming/README.md

 ***In 1972, Dennis Ritchie at Bell Labs developed C programming language.
 C is the most widely used computer language.***

-* Open VS Code ➡️ Create a new file ➡️ Hello\_World.c.
+* Open VS Code ➡️ Create a new file ➡️ Hello\_World.c

 Now, Write your first program in C.